Boost Spiking Defined

-Boost spiking is defined as a momentary over shoot in boost pressure over the desired boost level.
-A boost spike is the result of the boost controller holding the signal to the wastegate actuator / external wastegate for too long.
+Boost spiking is defined as a momentary overshoot in boost pressure over the desired boost level.
+Thus, a boost spike results from the boost controller holding the signal to the wastegate actuator / external wastegate for too long.

-The Turbosmart e-Boost boost controller range has a gate pressure function that allows the user to choose what pressure the controller will allow boost pressure to reach the actuator.
+The Turbosmart e-Boost controller range has a gate pressure function that allows the user to choose what pressure the controller will allow boost pressure to reach the actuator.
 Setting the gate pressure at the optimum level will result in the best boost response from the turbo system.
-Set the gate pressure too high and a boost spike will occur; set it too low and the boost response will be lower.
+Set the gate pressure too high and a boost spike will occur.
+Set it too low, and the boost response will be lower.

 Gate System Removal – Manual (Gated Boost Controllers)

 The gate system can be removed by the following steps below.

 - Firstly, allow the engine to cool down before removing the Boost Tee from your vehicle.